Bioinformatics-Support-Unit/best-practices/sequencing/rna-seq/docs/transcript-level/quantification.md

 #### An aside

 Salmon no longer produces FPKMs in its table of results.
+This is in large part due to the inconsistencies of [RF]PKM among samples (see [Wagner *et al*][wagner] for more details).
 Instead Transcripts Per Million (TPM) is favoured as a 'normalised' measure of transcript expression.
-If you want to know more about the differences between FPKM and TPM, and why the latter is preferred, see this post by Harold Pimentel: [A note on TPM vs FPKM][tpm]
+If you want to know more about the differences between FPKM and TPM, and why the latter is preferred, see this post by Harold Pimentel: [What the FPKM?][tpm]

 #### A Further aside